 Most people have never heard of a Carpet or Flooring Inspector until they experience a flooring issue.
-Some believe Certified Flooring Inspectors represents the manufacturer or company who hired them, which is simply not true.
+Some believe Certified Flooring Inspectors represent the manufacturer or company who hired them, which is simply not true.
 A Certified Flooring Inspector is hired by carpet and flooring manufacturers to be their “eyes and ears”.
 Flooring inspectors are bound to follow a code of ethics to avoid conflict of interest and remain impartial and unbiased.

-Flooring Inspectors may be hired by individuals such as homeowners, builders/contractors, insurance companies, credit card companies, attorneys, and others involved in the flooring industry.
+Flooring Inspectors may be hired by individuals such as homeowners, builders, contractors, insurance companies, credit card companies, attorneys, and others involved in the flooring industry.

 Before contacting a Certified Flooring Inspector gather the information pertinent to your product and complaint.
 You’ll need the flooring manufacturer’s name, the style, color, and quantity of the carpet or flooring your purchased, and your contractor, retailer, or installer’s information.

 Questions to ask a Certified Flooring Inspector before hiring them: